Haa Valley Bhutan: A Mountain Paradise in Bhutan

 A bridge spanning the Haa Chhu River in Haa Valley, Bhutan.

 One of the best things to see and do in Haa Valley is to go on a hike.
 Because I had to cut my trip short, I had limited time in the valley, so I only got to go on one.
-My hike took me to the famous Black and White Temples, but in order to even start your hike, you have to cross a suspension bridge spanning the Haa Chhu River.
+My hike took me to the famous White and Black Temples (sacred site), but in order to even start your hike, you have to cross a suspension bridge spanning the Haa Chhu River.

 You have to climb a staircase leading up to the bridge.
 The bridge itself offers amazing views of the surrounding area.
 From there, you can cross to the opposite shore, where you’ll find a small Buddhist temple that’s made up of just two buildings.

-Buddhist temple on the other side of the Haa Chhu River in Haa Valley, Bhutan
+Buddhist temple on the other side of the Haa Chhu River in Haa Valley

 You’ll also find numerous white prayer flags there, which are placed there by families of someone who has passed away.
 They only have prayers written on them and represent the purification of karma.
 Accompanying the prayer flags is a prayer wheel.
 It’s a beautiful look into Bhutanese Buddhism and easily makes my list of the top things to see and do in Haa Valley, Bhutan.